richiepagard/my-customs/README.md

-## This my XTerm terminal customization
+## My XTerm Terminal Customization

 #### Usage
-- Clone it and copy the `.Xresources` file to the `/home/username`
+- Clone it and copy the `.Xresources` file to the `/home/[username]`
-- And got to the location of `.Xresources` file then enter this command:
+- And go to the location of `.Xresources` file then enter this command:
 ```sh
 xrdb -merge .Xresources
 ```